Murasoli Maran: Biography

-Murasoli Maran was born on 17 August 1934 to Shanmugasundaram and Shanmugasundari, the elder sister of M. Karunanidhi, in Thirukkuvalai, Madras Presidency in present-day Tamil Nadu.
+Murasoli Maran was born on 17 August 1934 to Shanmugasundari, the elder sister of M. Karunanidhi, in Thirukkuvalai, Madras Presidency in present-day Tamil Nadu.
 After completing his basic education in his hometown, he moved to Madras to get an M.A. from Pachaiyappa's College and Madras Law College.
 While at school, he became involved with DMK.
 Before joining politics, he was an editor for the Tamil daily newspaper Murasoli and the English weekly The Rising Sun.
 He also worked on the Tamil-language publications Kungumam, Muththaram, Vannathirai and Sumangali.
 Maran later worked as a social worker.
 He was vocal against Hindi being introduced in Tamil Nadu and was arrested during the Agitation of 1965.
 He was detained for a year under the Maintenance of Internal Security Act.

 Maran was first elected to Lok Sabha in 1967, followed by a reelection in 1971.
 He was a member of Rajya Sabha from 1977 to 1995, during which he was on the Committee on Public Undertakings for three terms.
 Other committees he took part in were the General Purposes Committee (1980–1982); the Public Accounts Committee (1980–1982, 1991-1995); the Committee on the Welfare of Scheduled Castes and Scheduled Tribes (1982–1983, 1987-1988); and the Committee on Subordinate Legislation (1988–1989); the Joint Parliamentary Committee to enquire into irregularities in the securities and banking transactions (1992–1993).
 He also served as Union Cabinet Minister, first in Urban Development (1989-1990), then in Industry (1996-1998, 1999-2002).
 He then returned to Lok Sabha in 1996, 1998, and 1999.
 Prior to his death in November 2003, he was a Cabinet Minister without portfolio.

 Maran married Mallika on 15 September 1963 he and they had two sons, Dayanidhi and Kalanithi, and one daughter, Anbukarasi.
 Dayanidhi Maran previously served as an MP and Union Minister and Kalanithi owns Sun TV.
 Anbukarasi is a cardiologist.
 Maran was admitted to Houston Methodist Hospital in the United States on 14 November 2002 with heart (hypertrophic cardiomyopathy) and kidney issues.
 He later received treatment at Apollo Hospital in Chennai.
 In late 2003, he fell into a coma, eventually dying aged 69 on 23 November 2003.
 He was a Minister without portfolio when he died, with his portfolio given to Arun Shourie.
 Then-Prime Minister Atal Bihari Vajpayee was among those who attended his funeral in Chennai.
 He was survived by his mother, uncle, wife, children, children-in-law and grandchildren.